 It is widely recognized that consumer demand for sustainable goods and business practices is increasing globally, but the concept means different things to different people and continues to shift as a priority over time.
 Top concerns include climate impact, water conservation, recycling, waste reduction, raw materials usage, production processes, labor practices, and the treatment of animals, with views varying across product categories and market segments, including differences by age and nationality.
 Consumer research firm GlobeScan reported in 2020 that 74 percent of global consumers surveyed said they agree that they need to consume less to preserve the environment for future generations, up from 66 percent in just a year, but views were widely mixed on specific circular economy strategies including shopping secondhand, renting or leasing items.
-Environment for future generations are consumed as a process of the second and the second

 One challenge is that consumers live in the context of the current throwaway culture, which is fueled by consumer perceptions of product obsolescence fed by fast product cycles, emphasis on rapid technological advancements, and pressures to feel "up to date", all of which can disfavor repair in favor of replacement with a new product.
 At the same time, across most product types, the top consumer concern when considering repair or replacement is price, with consumers willing to pay for repairs of small electronics that are up to 20 percent of the replacement cost.
-28